DanielMFernandes/CCNA_Course_Notes/Course_Notes/Standard_Access_Control_Lists.md

 IMPLICIT DENY

 - What will happen if a PACKET doesn’t match any of the entries in an ACL ?
-- There is an INPLICIT DENY at the end of ALL ACL’s
+- There is an IMPLICIT DENY at the end of ALL ACL’s
 - The IMPLICIT DENY tells the ROUTER to DENY ALL TRAFFIC that doesn’t match ANY of the configured entries in the ACL

 ---